 Hi George, a good home plan designer is a draftsman by trade with many years of drawing blueprints and designing new homes.

 They will have many good references and they are not too expensive.

-In fact, many lumber companies (not the big box home centers) have a draftsman on staff and offer free drafting service if you buy their lumber.
+In fact, many lumber companies have a draftsman on staff and offer free drafting service if you buy their lumber.

 If they don’t have one, they may be able to at least recommend a draftsperson.
-This is better than finding one in the yellow pages as you are getting a recommendation for the draftsperson at he same time you are getting a name of one.
+This is better than finding one on the internet as you are getting a recommendation for the draftsperson at the same time you are getting a name of one.

-You can of course use the Yellow Pages or the Internet, but be sure to check the draftsperson’s references and local work.
+You can of course use the Internet, but be sure to check the draftsperson’s references and local work.

 On the Internet, this Google search produced a plethora of lumber companies with designers/draftspersons:

 Search terms - Home Designing & Planning Service + lumber company + your city & state.